machix/CapstoneProject/FinalTechnicalReport.md

 ### Test

 Testing and building was automated using TravisCI.
 My initial design of the HTTP handler methods didn’t allow for easy unit testing.
 The first implementation had a dependency of the database connection and would have required setting up a temporary HTTP server with proper environment variables to test the HTTP handlers.
 Given most of my testing had been automated through TravisCI, this wasn’t easily feasible.
 Instead I refactored the database dependencies out of my handlers using an interface.
 This allowed me to decouple my handlers from my database interaction and create mock datastores for testing.

 Testing the database package required using a library for mock databases.
-The library used was called go-sqlmock.
+The library used was called [go-sqlmock](https://github.com/DATA-DOG/go-sqlmock).
 I was unable to find any libraries for a mock PostGIS database.
 Due to limited time, I was unable to build my own version of a mock database for testing the PostGIS database interactions.
 Given the model package contains no functionality there are no unit tests for this package.

-Go-carpet was used to determine testing coverage.
-This metric was only mildly useful for this specific project as some of the packages had no functionality, and as mentioned some of the specific database interactions could not be testing.
+[Go-carpet](https://github.com/msoap/go-carpet) was used to determine testing coverage.
+This metric was only mildly useful for this specific project as some of the packages had no functionality, and as mentioned, some of the specific database interactions could not be tested.

 Once each feature was complete integration testing was also performed using calls from the client.
-The correct implementation was testing by verifying the correct response from the http request.
+The correct implementation was tested by verifying the correct response from the HTTP requests.
+The React application interface allowed me to test request responses from a client application to the service.

 ## Results

-A rudimentary service was created at first with Go with a single endpoint was created and tested locally.
+A rudimentary service was created at first with Go containing a single endpoint was created and tested locally.
 Once the basic app had been tested locally, it was moved to a DigitalOcean droplet (server).
 Docker was used to help facilitate easy deployment of new service iterations.
 Using a makefile and a few make commands, one is able to load up a new docker image and run it on the droplet.

 To help demonstrate the working API, a bootstrapped React App was created.
-Within this React App some basic http request were created and the results displayed on the UI to help test the functionality of the service.
+Within this React App some basic HTTP requests were created and the results displayed on the UI to help test the functionality of the service.
+As each feature was added to the service, a demonstration of this functionality was added to the React App.

 The next feature implemented was the addition of database interactions within the service.
 A Postgres database hosted on Amazon Web Services (AWS) was used to host the database.
 A database package was created to handle interactions between the service and database.
 In order to allow the client to retrieve data from the database, endpoints were created that allowed the client to perform GET, POST, and DELETE http request.

 As each feature was added to the service, a demonstration of this functionality was added to the React App.
 In order to save polygons in the database the PostGIS extension was needed.
 This extension allows one to save geometrical shapes in the database.
 Query syntax for a PostGIS database is significantly different from a regular SQL database.
 I didn’t research this extension before using it, so I had to learn how to properly query the database and work with geometric shapes.
 Integrating PostGIS into the project took longer than anticipated.

-In a true microservice the functionality of the user and client would be separated into different services, but due to time constraints and project scope they were coupled with the geofencing functionality as one microservice.
+In order to save polygons in the database the [PostGIS extension](https://postgis.net/install/) was needed.
+This extension allows one to save geometrical shapes in the database.
+Query syntax for a PostGIS database is significantly different from a regular SQL database.
+I didn’t research this extension before using it, so I had to learn how to properly query the database and work with geometric shapes.
+Integrating PostGIS into the project took longer than anticipated.

 In the proposal project features were ranked as A, B, and C using a priority system.
 There were three levels of priority, with A being essential, B being want to implement, and C being extensions or extras.
 As displayed in the chart below, I was able to finish all of the critical aspects of the project.